KyeOnDiscord/pro-swapper-wiki/season4.md

-Make sure you have Fortnite 14.20 (Season 4), The Aurora Fortnite Launcher (and an Aurora account, make one at [here](https://aurorafn.dev/ "Dashboard for Aurora") and Pro Swapper Season 4 (and the Pro Swapper key)
+Make sure you have Fortnite 14.20 (Season 4), The Fortnite Launcher (comes with Neonite) and Pro Swapper Season 4 (and the Pro Swapper key).

+Make sure you have node installed (install it [here](https://nodejs.org/en/download/)) and click install.bat.
+Now open run.bat

 Launch Pro Swapper Season 4 and swap whatever items you want and you can swap as many as you want, just click on an item and hit "Convert".
-Then just open Aurora's Fortnite Launcher and make sure you have your Fortnite 14.20 Path Selected (Click settings in Aurora to add the path).
+Then just open Neonite's Fortnite Launcher and make sure you have your Fortnite 14.20 Path Selected.

 Now click launch and Enjoy!